justin-cook-developer/acme-schools/README.md

 ## Usage

-See the deployed version here: (https://vert-madame-81975.herokuapp.com/#/).
+See the deployed version here: (https://acme-schools-login.herokuapp.com).
+You will need to sign in.

 Since anyone can create/edit students, please be respectful and do not add any offensive names or emails.
 If you see any offensive content for a student, please delete that student.
 In addition, do not add any information which you do not wish to be public, specifically emails.

-The currently deployed branch is 'release/1.0'.
+The currently deployed branch is 'login'.

 ## Installation